 Should You Fertilize?

 There is no need to fertilize firesticks if planted in the ground, they get all the nutrients they need from the surrounding desert soil.
-But if you keep it in a pot, fertilize lightly a few times a year when it’s actively growing.
+But if you keep one in a pot, fertilize lightly a few times a year when it’s actively growing.

 How to Prune